First questions first: Is Tamara Yoga Teacher Training the path for you?

 - The 2- year Teacher Training in Claremont, Perth, includes teacher training lectures on fortnightly Thursday afternoons and scheduled Saturday workshops during school terms.
 Our study breaks and holidays coincide with public school holidays so this programme suits parents of children and those who can arrange time during the week for teacher training classes.

-- Tamara Yoga intensive residential teacher trainings are held in Margaret River in October and Bali in May.
-Three intensives equals Level 1 teacher training.
-The intensive programme is suited to people who can take 11 days at a time to fully immerse in study.
+- Tamara Yoga intensive residential teacher trainings are held in Bali.
+Two intensives equals Level 1 teacher training.
+The intensive programme is suited to people who can take 13 days at a time to fully immerse in study.
 Our intensive trainings also especially suit those who live out of the Perth metro area.
 We’ve had students travel from Singapore, Sydney, Melbourne, Singapore, Karratha and other country areas to attend our intensive yoga teacher training programmes.

 Each of these courses are registered as 350 hour/ Level 1 courses with Yoga Australia.
 The comprehensive Tamara Yoga Teacher Training courses are of the highest standard.
 Upon successful completion, graduates will be certified Tamara Yoga teachers and are eligible for registration with Yoga Australia and internationally with Yoga Alliance.